Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 help(str)
 ```

-to learn about the many options these collections provide.
+to learn about the many other options these collections provide.
 Strings can also be indexed and iterated over in a manner similar to a tuple or list, allowing you to access individual characters.
 Strings, like tuples, are immutable.
 Here, we also catch a glimpse of for loops.
 This syntax allows us to conveniently loop through each item in a collection.